 Birch Tree – ‘Lady of the Woods’

-The birch tree is linked to the calendar dates December the 24th – January the 20th and is known as a ‘Pioneer Tree’ and ‘the bringer of promise, light and new beginnings’.
-It can restart new woodland even after long term natural disasters which could also be the reason it symbolises adaptability.
-It also has the symbolic meaning of new beginnings and growth as well as renewal, rebirth and is known as ‘Lady of the woods’ because of the deep feminine connections it was given by the Celts.
+The birch tree falls between December the 24th – January the 20th on the Celtic Tree Calendar.
+It’s known as the ‘Pioneer Tree’ and ‘the bringer of promise, light and new beginnings for a very good reason.
+It can restart new woodland even after long term natural disasters.
+This may be the reason it symbolises adaptability.
+Its symbolic meanings reflect new beginnings and growth as well as renewal and rebirth.
+Some call it ‘Lady of the woods’ due to the deep feminine connections it had for the Celts.
 In early Celtic mythology, the birch tree also came to symbolise purification.